sourcegraph/cody/web/publish.md

    sg start web-standalone
    ```

+6. If you encounter login issues with web-standalone, try the following:
+   - Manually comment out the `pnpm install` commands in the `sg.config.yaml` file
+   - Then run `sg start` directly

-6. Verify that the package works as expected in the Sourcegraph client.
+7. Verify that the package works as expected in the Sourcegraph client:
+   - Go to code search and verify all Cody components are working correctly (prompt interface, model selector, etc.)
+   - Test Cody with a file to ensure it works properly

 ## Step 3: Commit Changes in Cody Repository